 The most important thing when paraphrasing is to take it step by step, word by word by sentence by paragraph, and make sure that not just you’re getting the meaning of individual sentences, but you’re communicating as a paragraph the same thing the author wanted as well.
-Paragraph paraphrase examples Before: John Franzen’s The Corrections is an excellent example of the novel being used as an effective expression of family drama, as well as a piece of social commentary.
-After: A great example of an effective family drama, as well as a social commentary in the novel form, is The Corrections by John Franzen.
-Paraphrase paragraphs tips Paraphrase a paragraph with our help!
-Plagiarism Checker.
-Advertisement To use this plagiarism checker, please copy and paste your content in the box below, and then click on the big green button that says “Check Plagiarism!”
+Paragraph paraphrase examples Before: Plagiarism Checker.

-They are also links … feel free to click on any red lines and see the original source for your records.
+Billions of web pages This tool has the ability to check plagiarism by matching your content against billions of webpages on the Internet.
 8 ways to prevent cheating in the digital age.
 For as long as there has been school, there has been cheating.

 In college courses, we are continually engaged with other people’s ideas: we read them in texts, hear them in lecture, discuss them in class, and incorporate them into our own writing.
+As a result, it is very important that we give credit where it is due.
+Plagiarism is using others’ ideas and words without clearly acknowledging the source of that information.
+How Can Students Avoid Plagiarism?
 Did I Plagiarize?
 The Types and Severity of Plagiarism Violations.
 Plagiarism Tutorial for Students.
 Plagiarism Scavenger Hunt.
 Examples: I would be plagiarizing if I were to write an essay about the walrus and said: The walrus' other characteristic features are equally useful.

 As their favorite meals, particularly shellfish, are found near the dark ocean floor, walruses use their extremely sensitive whiskers, called mustacial vibrissae, as detection devices.
 Plagiarism - BrainPOP.
 Plagiarism Prevention.
 More from For Students Studying Abroad: Step-by-Step Deciding to Studying Abroad Why Study Abroad?

 Studying abroad is becoming more popular than ever.
-A report from the Institute of International Education found that 304,467 U.S. college students traveled overseas for academic purposes during the 2013-14 academic year, a … Read On Public Libraries: An Untapped Resource in Higher Ed Public libraries offer endless resources and services for online students!
-Read On.
 Tips for Preventing Plagiarism.
 Copyright & Plagiarism for Kids.
 Copyright and Plagiarism for Kids.
 Plagiarism Don't Do It - Help Children Avoid Plagiarism - Internet Safety.
 What Is Plagiarism?
 Tips for Teachers: Dealing with Plagiarism — The Learning Scientists.
 1) Teach students about plagiarism in the classroom, even if they should have "learned it" already.